 With Gremlin’s most recent release, we’ve added the ability to easily impact all of the available cores on your targets at once when using the CPU attack.
 The previous implementation required you to know or guess how many cores you have for each target.

 To better emulate real-world usage, we’ve also added a feature to specify the percent of CPU capacity you would like to utilize per host.

-An important part of running and maintaining resilient infrastructure is ensuring teams are aware when something is out of the ordinary.
+An important part of running and maintaining reliable infrastructure is ensuring teams are aware when something is out of the ordinary.
 Observability into the state of your infrastructure, and being alerted when it’s outside of normal operations, are basic requirements in maintaining your Service Level Objectives (SLO).

 To test your monitoring and alerting functionalities and policies, run CPU attacks to stress your infrastructure and services.
 Observe the impact in your monitoring dashboards, and receive alerts from paging platforms to verify they work as expected.